scottfr/SystemsBook/Preface/preface.md

 You can read and interact with this content without being connected to the Internet, though some of the models reference images on the Internet.
 If you're not connected to the Internet these will display as missing images with labels below them.
 You will also not be able to follow any of the embedded links unless you are connected to the Internet.

-Now that you've made it though the introduction you are ready to begin and enjoy your interactive learning journey.
+Now that you've made it though the introduction you are ready to begin enjoying your interactive learning journey.

 ### Additional Resources ###